-- 2. Enter the Port used for directory service communication. - 3.
-To encrypt communication with the directory service, mark Use SSL. - 4.
-Enter the User distinguished name and Password that Websense software should use to connect to the directory service. - 5.
-Enter the Default domain context that Websense software should use when authenticating administrators. - If you are using Active Directory (Native Mode), configuration is complete.
+- 6. Do one of the following: - If you are using Active Directory (Native Mode), configuration is complete.
 Click OK to cache your changes.
-Changes are not implemented until you click Save All. - If you are using another LDAP-based directory service, continue. - 6.
+Changes are not implemented until you click Save All. - If you are using another LDAP-based directory service, continue. - 7.
 Supply the User logon ID attributes and the User search filter, if any, that Websense software should use to speed user authentication.